Inbound AI For Appliance Repair Calls

 - Answer service-area, timing, diagnostic-fee, brand, warranty, and appointment questions inside approved guardrails.

-- Route sealed-system, gas, electrical, exact-price, parts, warranty, and replacement questions with context.
+- Send sealed-system, gas, electrical, exact-price, parts, warranty, and replacement questions to staff with context.

 - Give homeowners a credible appliance repair answer instead of generic voicemail.